-5.6.3.2.2 DNS Related Fields These fields give the domain names of the client or the server and have type <name>, as defined in the W3C specification.
-The supported fields are:
+5.6.3.2.2 DNS related fields These fields give the domain names of the client or the server and have type <name>, as defined in the W3C specification.
+The supported prefixes are:

 c-dns

 The domain name of the requesting client.